The Real truth: Archimedean theories

 \begin{remark} Let $T$ be a theory and let $\phi$ be a formula such that $T\notproves\phi$.
 Then, by Proposition~\ref{prop_cut_elim}, $T, -\phi$ is consistent.
 We shall repeatedly use this this fact in the sequel without further mention. \end{remark}

-By the previous remark, every maximal consistent theory is complete.
-In the extended case, $\Th(M)$ is trivially complete for every model $M$.
-The same holds in the basic case, when $M$ is not the constant model $0$.
+By the previous remark, every maximal consistent theory is total.
+In the extended case, $\Th(M)$ is trivially total for every model $M$.
+The same holds in the restricted case, when $M$ is not the constant model $0$.
 By Proposition~\ref{prop_max_con=tot+Arch} below, $\Th(M)$ is also maximal consistent.

 We write \emph{$T^+$\/} for the set of formulas $\phi$ such that $T\proves\phi$ and \emph{$T^-$} for the set of formulas $\phi$ such that $T\proves -\phi$.
 If $T^+= T^-$ we say that $T$ is \emph{trivial}.
 So, if $T$ is non-trivial then $T^+\sm T^-$ is non-empty.
 Non-trivial theories are consistent: just notice that if $\xi\in T^+\sm T^-$ then $T\notproves-\xi$.
 The converse is not true in general, the empty theory being a counter-example.
 Complete theories are easily seen to be non-trivial.
 Consistent unital theories are non-trivial as well.